-The peroxide value of blank sample without any additives reached a maximum value of 39.4 meq/kg after 20 days of storage (Fig. 2).
+The peroxide value of blank samples without any additives reached a maximum value of 39.4 meq/kg after 20 days of storage (Fig. 2).
 The peroxide value of soybean oil containing 500 and 1000 mg/kg of T. daenensis essential oil, 500 and 1000 mg/kg of E. cinerea essential oil, 100 mg/kg and 200 mg/kg BHT were 30.5, 38.5, 34.9, 30.1, 33.8 and 29.9 meq/kg; respectively.
 The oxidation rate for samples containing BHT was different from the other samples.
 In BHT samples, the peroxide values increased slowly during the first 12 days of storage, and consequently, there was a remarkable increase until the end of storage.
 On the contrary, other samples had fast-increasing trends during the first 12 days, and then, the trends were slower.
-The inhibition rates of oxidation in soybean oils containing E. cinerea increased at higher concentrations, which were comparable to BHT.
+The inhibition rates of oxidation in soybean oils containing Ε. cinerea increased at higher concentrations, which were comparable to BHT.
 On the 20th day, the peroxide value of soybean oils containing 1000 mg/kg E. cinerea was lower than 500 mg/kg BHT.
-The antioxidant activity of 500 mg/kg T. daenensis essential oil (30.5 meq/kg) was significantly (P<0.05) higher than 500 mg/kg E. cinerea essential oil (34.9 meq/kg), which was comparable to 100 mg/kg BHT (P<0.05), but interestingly, the antioxidant activity of 1000 mg/kg T. daenensis essential oil was less than its antioxidant activity at 500 mg/kg.
+The antioxidant activity of 500 mg/kg T. daenensis essential oil (30.5 meq/kg) was significantly (P<0.05) higher than 500 mg/kg E. cinerea essential oil (34.9 meg/kg), which was comparable to 100 mg/kg BHT (P<0.05), but interestingly, the antioxidant activity of 1000 mg/kg T. daenensis essential oil was less than its antioxidant activity at 500 mg/kg.

-As it has been shown in Fig. 2, no TBA values (g/kg) of samples were comparable to BHT.
+As was shown in Fig. 2, no TBA values (g/kg) of samples were comparable to BHT.
 TBA values (g/kg) of blank samples and samples containing essential oils exhibited an increasing trend until day 16, and then, interestingly, its trend was reversed.
 This phenomenon could be related to the oxidation of secondary autoxidation products and the formation of carboxylic acids [28].
-The p-anisidine value is provided to estimate secondary oxidation products (principally 2, 4-alkadienals and 2-alkenals), which are generated during the decomposition of hydroperoxides.
+The p-anisidine value is provided to estimate secondary oxidation products (principally 2, 4-alkadienals and 2which are generated alkenals), during decomposition of hydroperoxides.
 As Fig. 2 shows, the slow increasing trend in p-anisidine value was for the first 12 days of the experiment and then, a sharper increase was determined until the end of storage.
 Regarding p-anisidine value results, BHT, 1000 mg/kg E. cinerea, and 500 mg/kg T. daenensis showed the best antioxidant activity, respectively.
+Regarding the decreasing antioxidant activity of T. daenensis at higher concentrations, the same results from TBA and p-anisidine values as peroxide values were obtained.
+It could be concluded that T. daenensis essential oil had better antioxidant activity at low concentrations, comparable to BHT and 1000 mg/kg E. cinerea essential oil, which could be used as suitable candidates for synthetic antioxidants.
+This agrees with the radical scavenging capacity results that T. daenensis essential oil showed stronger reducing power than E. cinerea essential oil and BHT.
+These results indicate that essential oils rich in phenolic monoterpenes (thymol, carvacrol, and P-Cymene) are more potent reductants and radical scavengers than those rich in monoterpene hydrocarbons [29].

-Fig. 2 The peroxide, TBA and p-anisidine values (the average of three replicates) of soybean oil samples containing T. daenensis at 500 ( $\blacksquare$ ), and 1000 ( $\blacktriangle$ ) mg/kg, E. cinerea at 500 ( $\blacksquare$ ) and 1000 ( $\bigstar$ ) mg/kg, BHT at 100 ( $\times$ ) and 200 ( $\bullet$ ) mg/kg, and soybean oil without any additive ( $\bullet$ ) storage at 55 °C for 20 days.
+Fig. 2 The peroxide, TBA and p-anisidine values (the average of three replicates) of soybean oil samples containing T. daenensis at 500 (\blacksquare), and 1000 (\blacktriangle) mg/kg, E. cinerea at 500 (\blacksquare) and 1000 (\blacktriangle) mg/kg, BHT at 100 (\times) and 200 (\bullet) mg/kg, and soybean oil without any additive (\bullet) storage at 55 °C for 20 days.